The Ass Press

 Congressman Horner talked to reporters after the screening and considers what happened there a big success.
 “Ms. Leonhart is obviously slow.
 She exhibits symptoms of impaired judgement, short-term memory loss and poor critical thinking.
 These are all the classic signs of someone high on marijuana.”
 Horner continued, “But she does realize that this evil force that I talked about could be worse than the marijuana that she probably uses herself.
 So it’s a great start.”

-Reporters talked to Knoshon Mootron, a homeless man, about the mental health of Leonhart.
+Reporters talked to Knoshon Mootron, a homeless man from Arizona detoxification centers, about the mental health of Leonhart.
 “This woman is out of her goddamn mind.”
 Mootron continued, “That lady is in there trying to debate that marijuana is worse than crack, cocaine, heroin and meth… and she’s in charge of the DEA?
 Oh my lawd, I actually heard that woman say the words “marijuana addiction,” Moontron laughs.
 Then Moontron went on to explain how he would run the DEA if he was in charge.
 “Get me up in there, shiiit.
 Next time those crackers up there asking me questions like that I’ll tell em’, ‘Yo!
 I don’t make the laws homeboys, I just enforces them.’
 That’s it, that’s all she had to say.
 Damn.”

 DEA Chief Leonhart will appear on Dancing With The Stars next month.
 She won’t admit if this show is worse than marijuana, but does say people that smoke marijuana are prone to deadly and addictive dances of death.